bordercode/nogales/content/english/blog/The-search-for-new-agricultural-land.md

 aspect of the Mennonite farmer image and one, arguably with profound implications to understand its diaspora.

-After 48 years of following a closed-colony settlement pattern in the Canadian prairies, the Mennonite community was confronted with two key realities that ultimately led to their migration in 1921.
+**After 48 years of following a closed-colony settlement pattern in the Canadian prairies,** the Mennonite community was confronted with two key realities that ultimately led to their migration in 1921.
 On the one hand, the pressure for social integration imposed by a mainly Anglo-Canadian host society, particularly in the provinces of Saskatchewan and Manitoba, and on the other, the need for additional land to further expand their closed-settlement model.

+> In practice, they function as a micro-society on their own, isolated from the cultural customs of the host society except for commercial activity.